09 Early years practice policy

 - For many children learning English as an additional

-language, the stage of proximity takes longer as the child is dependent upon the parents’ input to make sense of what is going on.
+language, the stage of proximity takes longer as the child is dependent upon the parent/carers’ input to make sense of what is going on.

-- If the parent does not speak English, efforts are made
+- If the parent/carer does not speak English, efforts are

 - Through the interpreter, the key person will try to